gauthiier/objects-and-simulations/objects.md

 	+ Static -- an attribute that does not change (much) over time
 	+ Dynamic -- an attribute that changes aspect over time

+Questions:

+1. Is there an atribute that is common to all (or some) of your objects?
+2. Do you see any familiarity between your objects?
+3. Is there any hierarchical realtionship(s) that could be devise between your objects?